tidymodels/tidymodels.org/learn/statistics/survival-metrics/index.html.md

 ## Example data

-As an example, we'll simulate some data with the prodlim package, using the methods of [Bender _et al_ (2005)](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C7&q=%22Generating+survival+times+to+simulate+Cox+proportional+hazards+models.%22&btnG=).
-A training and a validation set are simulated.
+As an example, we'll use the building complaints data from the [case study](../survival-case-study).
 We'll also load the censored package so that we can fit a model to these time-to-event data:

 ::: {.cell layout-align="center"}